-Allen Brothers supplies some of the best steakhouses in the country, so you know you’re getting top-notch quality when you buy their meat.
-Their thick-sliced, English-style Bakers Back Bacon is cut from the loin and belly, so it’s leaner and meatier than some other brands.
+Allen Brothers supplies some of the best steakhouses in the country, so you know you’re getting top-notch quality when you buy its meat.
+The brand’s thick-sliced, English-style Bakers Back Bacon is cut from the loin and belly, so it’s leaner and meatier than some other brands.
 Allen Brothers uses sustainably-raised heritage pork from small family farms and cures it naturally without nitrates, so you can feel extra good about indulging in this bacon.

 Vande Rose Farms